Updated November 2024

 12. Experiment With New Styles

-For both new and long-time remote workers, a time may arise when they want to update their look.
+For both new and long-time remote workers, a time may arise when you want to update your look.
 The best way to facilitate this change is by shopping in your own closet.
 Items that were never considered part of the daily work from home wardrobe might give current pieces a more stylish boost.
 Fast-fashion retailers are also a source for trendy and inexpensive clothing items that may expand your wardrobe.

 Actionable item: If you want to experiment with a different work from home look but don’t want to invest too much, consider off-season clothing at a more discounted price or the online outlet stores of popular brands.